Best Of17 min read

 • Built-in dialer saves real money on separate calling tools

-• Fast, no-nonsense interface that doesn't get in your way
+• Fast interface that gets out of your way

-• Great fit for remote sales teams spread across time zones
+• Great for remote sales teams spread across time zones

 Cons:

-• The per-team pricing structure (rather than per-user) confuses some buyers at first
+• The per-team pricing structure (rather than per-user) confuses people at first

-• Less suited for long-cycle B2B deals with complex multi-stakeholder dynamics
+• Not ideal for long-cycle B2B deals with multiple stakeholders

 • No free plan